 Mayor Bieter reads historic proclamation regarding Indigenous Peoples’ Day in Boise

 Several tribes have long had ties to the area that’s currently known as Castle Rock Reserve and Quarry View Park, northwest of the Idaho Botanical Garden and Table Rock.
-Under the proposal, the reserve would be renamed Chief Eagle Eye Reserve, or Ige Dai Teviwa (Eagle Eye Homeland) in the Bannock language.
-The park would be called Eagle Rock Park, or Pava Kweena Teppi.
+The reserve will be renamed Chief Eagle Eye Reserve, or Ige Dai Teviwa (Eagle Eye Homeland) in the Bannock language, according to a news release from the city.
+The park will be called Eagle Rock Park, or Pava Kweena Teppi.

 The new monikers are nods to the tribes’ original name for the rock outcropping, Eagle Rock.
 Chief Eagle Eye was a local tribal leader of the Weiser Shoshone, a group that refused to move to reservations, opting instead to live in the mountains for two decades, the news release said.

-“It’s been a long time coming,” Lori Edmo, a Shoshone-Bannock tribal member, said in a phone interview.
+“It’s been a long time coming,” Lori Edmo, a Shoshone-Bannock tribal member, told the Statesman in a phone interview when the changes were first proposed in April.
 “We’ve been, over the years, just trying to educate people about the real history of the Boise Valley and its original people.”

 The process for renaming Castle Rock Reserve, Quarry View Park